omidheshmatinia/ExpressionCalculator/README.md

 - For view binding, ButterKnife is used
 - RxJava2 used for button clicks callbacks
 - All functions have unit tests
+- Used jack to bring some of Java8 Functionality (Lambda) to improve readability

 # Developed By